kanow/operations/Documentation/Changelog/Index.rst

 There was no 12 compatible version of it available.
 Maybe there won't be one, because the TYPO3 core has now its own solution.
-For TYPO3 11 installations this means that you have to take care of the installation of the `numbered_pagination` yourself.
+For TYPO3 11 installations this means that you have to take care of the installation of the `numbered_pagination` by yourself.
 Depending on the TYPO3 version, `operations` selects either the `NumberedPagination` class (if exists) or the newer `SlidingWindowPagination` class.
 If neither is available, then `SimplePagination` is used.
-In TypoScript there is the possibility to override this.
+In TypoScript there is the possibility to override this and using another pagination class.

 .. code-block:: typoscript